TOAST-DOCS/Compute-Image/en/console-guide.md

 > For API usage for this feature, see the **Share Image** topic in the **User Guide > Compute > Image > API Guide**.

 <a id="guide-for-initialization-of-linux-machine-id"></a>
-## Guide for Initialization of Linux machine-id
+## Guide for Initialization of Linux machine-id { #guide-for-initialization-of-linux-machine-id }

 When creating a Linux user image to create an instance from the image, unexpected issues may occur due to duplicate machine-ids.
 You can avoid duplication by initializing the machine-id before creating a user image.